layilin/SP23-33852/_annotations/book1_draft2.md

 36.520n emmenagogue.
 Having the power to induce menstrual flow.

 36.520n *Cauda pavonis*.
-Peacock's tail (Latin).
+Peacock's tail.

 36.520n *Flower Fence*.
 Another common name for *Caesalpinia pulcherrima* because it was frequently used as a flowering barrier fence.

 [place] 36.520n Guinea.
 A region on the west coast of Africa that served as a center of the Atlantic slave trade.
-It included parts of modern-day Sierra Leone, Liberia, Côte d'Ivoire, Ghana, Togo, Benin, Nigeria, and Cameroon but is not to be confused with the modern nation of Guinea on the western coast of Africa.
+It included parts of modern Sierra Leone, Liberia, Côte d'Ivoire, Ghana, Togo, Benin, Nigeria, and Cameroon but is not to be confused with the modern nation of Guinea on the western coast of Africa.

 37.524 Juno's bird.
 Juno has been associated with geese (family Anatidae) and peacocks (three species in the pheasant family Phasianidae).